dbitouze/yathesis/README.md

      pdflatex yathesis.dtx

-will extract it and also typeset the documentation.
+will extract it and also typeset the documentation of the code.

-Typesetting the documentation requires:
+Typesetting the documentation of the class requires:

 - a number of packages in addition to those needed to use the `yathesis` classes.
 To compile the documentation without error, you will need, among others, my personal (dirty) package `denisbdoc` for documenting the classes I've written.
-- a complete `pdflatex` run of `these.tex` to be found in the `.../yathesis/doc/latex/yathesis/exemples/specimen/a-plat` directory, with `yathesis-demo` package load at first place.
+- a complete `pdflatex` run of `these.tex` to be found in the `.../yathesis/doc/latex/yathesis/french/exemples/specimen/a-plat` directory, with `yathesis-demo` package load at first place.
 If `latexmk` is available, it is easier to run:

         latexmk -f -pdf -jobname=these -pdflatex= \
         "pdflatex %O '\RequirePackage{yathesis-demo}\input{%S}'" these.tex

-- to run `pdflatex` on `yathesis.tex` to be found in the `.../yathesis/doc/latex/yathesis/documentation` directory.
+- to run `pdflatex` on `yathesis.tex` to be found in the `.../yathesis/doc/latex/yathesis/documentation/french` directory.
 If `latexmk` is available, it is easier to run:

-        latexmk yathesis.dtx
+        latexmk yathesis.tex